shakamaran/nproan/readme.txt

 - functions that return values should be named get_something(), its preferred To return a value.
 - data should not be stored in the class
-- data that is loaded in the filter or gain step is stored in a class variable and deleted after use
+- data that is loaded from file in the filter or gain step is stored in a class variable and deleted after use
+- manipulations of the big data array should be done inplace (currently only common mode correction) to save memory